tinymce/tinymce-docs/ui-components/toolbarbuttons.md

 > Note: Each type of button has custom and common configuration options.
 Review the relevant documentation for each type of button for more information.

 Define the custom toolbar button with the `setup` callback of the TinyMCE configuration to add it to the editor.
-This callback is automatically invoked for every initialised editor instance.
+This callback is invoked automatically for every initialized editor instance.
 Access to the UI Registry API occurs when the callback receives a reference to the editor instance as its argument.

 ### Example of adding a basic button that triggers an alert when clicked: